-HAMILTON COUNTY, Ohio — Evacuation orders remain in place Wednesday morning after officials discovered a dangerous chemical leak from a railcar in Whitewater Township Tuesday afternoon.
+HAMILTON COUNTY, Ohio — Officials lifted the evacuation order on Wednesday in Hamilton County, which were put in place after officials discovered a dangerous chemical leak from a railcar Tuesday afternoon in Whitewater Township.

 It's not known what caused the leak, but authorities said the railcar has been separated from the rest of the train.

-Hamilton County Emergency Management advised anyone within a half-mile of US-50 and OH-128 in any direction to evacuate immediately.
+Hamilton County Emergency Management advised anyone on Tuesday and into Wednesday within a half-mile of US-50 and OH-128 in any direction to evacuate immediately.
 Residents who were outside of the evacuation were told to stay inside and keep the windows closed.

 Officials also advised anyone near State Route 128 to close and seal off doors and windows, close fireplace dampers and turn off heat.

-The leak prompted Three Rivers Local School District to evacuate its buildings.
-All school activities were canceled, and officials said the schools will be closed Wednesday.
+The leak prompted Three Rivers Local School District to evacuate its buildings Tuesday, and the district ended up staying closed on Wednesday.

-Multiple hazmat teams, along with the Envrionmental Protection Agency and the Federal Railroad Administration, have been at the scene, the White House said.
-President Joe Biden has also been briefed on the situation, and he has directed his team to provide any resources that may be needed, the White House added.
+Multiple hazmat teams, along with the Environmental Protection Agency and the Federal Railroad Administration, were at the scene, the White House said.
+President Joe Biden had also been briefed on the situation.

 Tom Ciuba, a spokesperson for Central Railroad of Indiana, said they were notified Tuesday afternoon about a railcar near Cleves that was venting styrene.
 He said firefighters were at the site and environmental response agencies were mobilized.